-Key takeaway: This collaboration was a brilliant move because Forever 21 and Cheetos share a lot of the same audience.
+This brand collaboration was a brilliant move because Forever 21 and Cheetos share a lot of the same audience.
 Forever 21 caters to young adults and teens, and most of that same group also enjoys Cheetos as a snack.
 In fact, Cheetos is ranked first in the “cheese snacks” category, owning over 87% of the market share.
 In this situation, both companies benefited from combining their very similar audiences making it an all-around success.

-2. Lego and Stranger Things
+2. LEGO and Stranger Things

-This 2,287-piece Lego set is a 1:1 recreation of the most iconic scene from the hit T.V. series Stranger Things.
+This 2,287-piece LEGO set is a 1:1 recreation of the most iconic scene from the hit T.V. series Stranger Things.
 Once pieced together, you can literally flip this set upside down to play into the duality of realms seen in the show, complete with a mini Demagorgon!

-3. McDonalds and Burger King
+3. McDonald’s and Burger King

 McDonald’s and Burger King have been fast food rivals practically since the dawn of time.
 However, these two burger giants in Argentina came together for an amazing cause.
-In September of 2019, McDonalds was raising money for childhood cancer.
+In September 2019, McDonald’s was raising money for childhood cancer.
 For one day only just in Argentina, all proceeds from Big Mac sales were donated.
 In an effort to help the cause, Burger King halted Whopper sales for a day, dubbing it “A Day Without Whopper.”

 4. Vans and Harry Potter

 Harry Potter fans are loyal, passionate, and all about representing their favorite “house”.
-This collaboration paired everyone’s favorite pair of Vans with their love for all thing’s wizardry.
+This brand partnership paired everyone’s favorite pair of Vans with their love for all thing’s wizardry.
 Since the release of the first book in 1997, half a billion books have been sold and the series has been translated into 80 languages.
 The collection also included some apparel, but the shoes were the most iconic.

-Key takeaway: Because of this collaboration, fans were able to purchase shoes they know are comfortable and affordable that also feature a design from their favorite movie franchise.
+Because of this collaboration, fans were able to purchase shoes they know are comfortable and affordable that also feature a design from their favorite movie franchise.
 This made purchasing these shoes an easy, low-risk choice!